basseko/library-express-backend/README.md

 ## Schema

-The schema is available as an Prisma schema file in `prisma/schema.prisma`.
+The schema is available as a Prisma schema file in `prisma/schema.prisma`.